egconley/Resume/resume2019.md

 *  Programmed reports using SAS and SQL Procedure in SAS to extract and deliver financial aid program data to State Financial Aid and College Access & Support.
 *  Worked collaboratively with the Data Engineer in IT to develop and verify SQL queries to extract OSPI and GEAR UP program data for annual GEAR UP program reporting.
 *  Performed data analysis in SAS to generate descriptive statistics on state and county-level educational attainment using the American Community Survey.
+* Consulted for the Adult Reengagement Team to develop a crosswalk linking occupations to labor market information, educational programs, career clusters, and career pathways for an online career exploration tool.
+* Conducted a literature review matrix on the use of behavioral economics principles in FAFSA completion campaigns.

 ### Education
 **Master of Public Administration, _Evans School of Public Affairs 2017_**